YosefLab/CZI-Immuneaging/README.md

 1. Get an IAM user and credentials file:
 You will need an Identity and Access Management (IAM) user account, which will be associated with a specific user in the Immune Aging S3 bucket.
 Your user account will allow you to access the S3 bucket through the <a href="https://911998420209.signin.aws.amazon.com/console">AWS console</a>.
 <br /><br />
-If you will be uploading data to the bucket or will be using terminal commands for downloading data (i.e. rather using the AWS console for downloading; terminal download, which will be described later, allows to download large amount of files more conveniently), you will also need a user-specific credentials file that will allow you to access the S3 bucket via terminal.
+If you will be uploading data to the bucket or will be using terminal commands for downloading data (i.e. rather than using the AWS console for downloading; terminal download, which will be described later, allows to download large amount of files more conveniently), you will also need a user-specific credentials file that will allow you to access the S3 bucket via terminal.
 <br /><br />
 The Yosef group will manage the generation of both IAM users and credentials file for collaborators on the Immune Aging project.
-In order to set up an IAM user and receive credentials file please email Elior (erahmani@berkeley.edu) and Galen (gx2113@columbia.edu) and cc your PI for approval of your request (the project's PIs are Menna Clatworthy, Donna Farber, Muzz Haniffa, Joanne Jones, Peter Sims, Sarah Teichmann, Roser Vento, and Nir Yosef).
-Note that IAM accounts and credentials files will be issued with read access only for all users, except for designated data uploaders who will also get write access.
+In order to set up an IAM user and receive credentials file please email Elior Rahmani (erahmani@berkeley.edu) and cc your PI for approval of your request (the project's PIs are Menna Clatworthy, Donna Farber, Muzz Haniffa, Joanne Jones, Peter Sims, Sarah Teichmann, Roser Vento, and Nir Yosef).
+Note that IAM accounts and credentials files will be issued with read access only for all users, except for designated data uploaders and data processors who will also get write (i.e. upload) access.
 In any case, **DO NOT SHARE THE CREDENTIALS FILE WITH ANYONE**.

 1. Install AWS CLI (Optional for downloading data):

-* Uploading data is done via the AWS Command Line Interface (CLI), which can be downloaded from <a href="https://aws.amazon.com/cli/">here</a>.
+* Uploading raw data (.fastq files) is done via the AWS Command Line Interface (CLI), which can be downloaded from <a href="https://aws.amazon.com/cli/">here</a>.
 While you will not need to explicitly use the AWS CLI for data upload, the upload script (to be described later) requires it as a dependency.
 * Downloading multiple data files becomes more streamlined by using the AWS CLI rather than the <a href="https://911998420209.signin.aws.amazon.com/console">AWS console</a>, which is a web-based graphical user interface.
 For more details see [Data Download](#download).

 **Note:** Non-US based users that wish to download data via AWS CLI or upload data using the upload tool described below may need to manually configure their location prior to any download/upload.
 Specifically, if your download/upload fails and you receive an error "Could not connect to the endpoint URL" then log in to the <a href="https://911998420209.signin.aws.amazon.com/console">AWS console</a> with your account and properly set the location in the top right corner of the console to match your physical location (e.g., users located in London should set `eu-west-2`).